xwoodpecker/SmartCitySparkAggregator/README.md

 ## Functional-Requirements:
-### Must-Have-Requirements
+### Must-Have-Requirements:
-__Real time processing:__ The speed layer must save sensor measurements and compute aggregates of measurements in real time.
+<ins>Real time processing:<\ins> The speed layer must save sensor measurements and compute aggregates of measurements in real time.

 __Historical data processing:__ The batch layer must sample data from the real-time measurements and aggregates.
 The computation creates minimums, maximums and averages over different time periods.